Alhagi Touray Sisay

-Alhagi Marie Touray Sisay (born 31 December 1999), known as Touray, is a Spanish professional footballer who plays as a striker for Accrington Stanley.
+Alhagi Marie Touray Sisay (born 31 December 1999), known as Touray, is a Spanish professional footballer who plays as a striker.

 Touray came through the youth system at Llagostera before playing for CF Santvicentí.
 In 2019 he moved to the United Kingdom where he played for English Non-League side Ramsgate before a spell in the Cymru Premier for Aberystwyth Town.
 He turned professional with Grimsby Town of EFL League Two, and spent time back in Non-League with Cleethorpes Town.

 Career

 Early career

 Touray played for the youth team at Llagostera in the 2017–18 season, before moving on to CF Santvicentí in the Tercera Catalana, where he scored 35 goals in 31 games in the 2018–19 season.
 He also had trials with Scottish club Heart of Midlothian and English clubs Hull City and Stoke City.

 After a brief spell at English non-league club Ramsgate, Touray moved to Welsh club Aberystwyth Town in January 2020, for whom he scored 4 goals in 5 league games, including one hat-trick.